-At Willowbrook Dental Clinic, we use advanced dental technology to create dental crowns on-site.
+At Willowbrook Dental Clinic, we use dental technology to create dental crowns on-site.
 Once the tooth is prepared, a camera sends a digital image of the preparation to a computer screen where our dentists can design the restoration.

 Will my crown look natural?